itechf-s/fincz-blog/content/en/posts/restful-web-service-questions-and-answers.md

 ### 36. What is the purpose of the `@ResponseStatusException` annotation?

-The `@ResponseStatusException` annotation is used to declare the response status code and reason in a Spring Boot RESTful web service when an exception occurs
+The `@ResponseStatusException` annotation is used to declare the response status code and reason in a Spring Boot RESTful web service when an exception occurs.

-.
 It allows you to customize the error response for specific exceptions.

 ### 37. How can you handle content negotiation based on the request body in a Spring Boot RESTful web service?